SaraFarron/SaraFarron/README.md

 ### Other info

 + Native language - russian
-+ English - intermidiate or 'capable of completing interview': I still working on improving my vocabulary and pronunciation
++ English - intermidiate or 'capable of passing interview': I am still working on improving my vocabulary and pronunciation
-+ I am interested in relocating to another country after I graduate (Bachelor's degree in radiophysics) in early summer 2022.
++ I am interested in relocating to another country or city after I graduate (Bachelor's degree in radiophysics) in early summer 2022.

 ## Contacts